mosets/docs/configuration.md

 	<mtree:cust_1>value</mtree>

  where "*cust_1*" will be replaced by the custom field name and "_value_" is the value of the field for a listing.
+The caption and and the field's value will also be shown as part of the feed item's description.

 ## SEF URLs {#sefurls}
 Enable Search engine friendly (SEF) URLs to provide an easier way to access to your directory pages by using a succinct URLs in your directory.
 It also helps with Search Engine Optimization (SEO) by having relevant names and keywords in your URLs.